Mjoll/mimirdocs/AzureActiveDirectoryExternalIdentityProvider.md

     * The email domain address you claim ownership of.
 4. Wait for Mjoll support to:
     1. Verify that you own the email domain address given.
-    2. Register your Azure Active Directory as an external identity provider for
+    2. Register your Azure Active Directory as an external identity provider

 ## Obtain information from Mjoll support